itsnipa/performance-testing-jmeter/README.md

 ![image](https://github.com/user-attachments/assets/44631686-3d77-41ba-9c36-1adcda12c2ab)

-7. choose jmx files from report folder and open
+7. choose jmx files from report folder and open jmx file

 8. Enable the listeners and run the files and see the results